MicrosoftDocs/well-architected/well-architected/security/identity-access.md

 Here are some use cases:

 -   By assigning users to roles, you can control access to Azure resources.
-For more information, see [Overview of Azure Active Directory role-based access control (RBAC)](/azure/active-directory/roles/custom-overview).
+For more information, see [Overview of role-based access control in Microsoft Entra ID](/azure/active-directory/roles/custom-overview).

 -   You can use Privileged Identity Management to provide time-based and approval-based role activation for roles that are associated with high-impact identities.
 For more information, see [What is Privileged Identity Management?](/azure/active-directory/privileged-identity-management/pim-configure).